Skip to main content

 Point is: WP Engine does do a lot more than zero.
 You could argue those contributions are not “pure” (Matt does), and that they’re ultimately in service to WP Engine, and not the WordPress community.

 But in fairness: sure, they’re all marketing tools in some form or another, but you don’t have to pay for any of them.
-They all get maintained, they all have tons of users both on and off WP Engine, and they all work no matter what host you choose.
+They all get maintained by WP Engine, they all have tons of users both on and off WP Engine, and they all work no matter what host you choose.
 (I’m sure they’re all used on WordPress.com.
-I’d even use some of those things if I had to spin up a WordPress site tomorrow, even if I probably wouldn’t host on WP Engine, personally.
+I’d even use some of those things if I had to spin up a WordPress site tomorrow, even if I probably wouldn’t host on either WPE or WordPress.com, personally.
 I’d probably choose SpinupWP, myself, which is another company with “WP” in the name that Matt apparently doesn’t care about.)

 Besides, Matt’s company does exactly the same thing with Jetpack, which charges $5–$50 per month, depending on tier, so…not sure where that moral high ground is supposed to be coming from.
 Is Automattic really gonna claim Jetpack’s paid features are purely for the altruistic benefit of the community?
 Why do they get a pass on paid features?